davish/davi.sh/src/content/reading/2025/red-rising.md

 own themes.
 I found the narrator's internal struggles interesting to follow along with and generally the book was a page turner.

-My initial rating after finishing this book was 4/5, but I think that my experience with the sequel, Golden Son, brought this down half a point.
-Golden Son expanded the world but leaned even heavier on inspiration from other speculative fiction for some of its important plot points.